jenkinsci/slack-plugin/README.md

 Note: These docs may become outdated as Slack changes their website, if they do become outdated please send a PR here to update the docs.

-1. Go to <https://api.slack.com/> and click "Start building".
+1. Go to <https://api.slack.com/apps> and click "Create New App".
 2. Pick an app name, i.e. "Jenkins" and a workspace that you'll be installing it to.
+3. Click "Create App".
+This will leave you on the "Basic Information" screen for your new app.
-3. Go to basic information and set the default icon in "Display information" you can get the Jenkins logo from: <https://jenkins.io/artwork/>.
+3. Scroll down to "Display Information" and fill it out.
+You can get the Jenkins logo from: <https://jenkins.io/artwork/>.
+4. Scroll back up to "Add features and functionality".
-4. Navigate to "OAuth & Permissions".
+5. Click "Permissions" to navigate to the "OAuth & Permissions" page.
-5. Add `chat:write` OAuth Scope to "Bot Token Scopes".
+6. Scroll down to "Scopes".
+Under "Bot Token Scopes"
+    1. Add `chat:write` Scope.
-    1.  (optional) add `files:write` OAuth Scope if you will be uploading files.
+    2.  (optional) Add `files:write` Scope if you will be uploading files.
+    3.  (optional) Add `reactions:write` Scope if you will be [adding reactions](#emoji-reactions).
-    2.  (optional) add `users:read` and `users:read.email` OAuth Scope if you will be looking users up by email (using slackUserIdFromEmail(...) or slackUserIdsFromCommiters() steps)
+    4.  (optional) Add `users:read` and `users:read.email` Scope if you will be [looking users up by email](#user-id-look-up).
+7.  (optional) Click "App Home" in the sidebar
+    1.  (optional) Edit the slack display name for the bot.
+    2. Return to the "OAuth & Permissions" page.
-6. Install the app to a workspace to generate "Bot User OAuth Access Token".
+8. At the top of the page, click "Install App to Workspace".
+This will generate a "Bot User OAuth Access Token".
-7. Copy the "Bot User OAuth Access Token" and create a "Secret text" credential in Jenkins with this.
+9. Copy the "Bot User OAuth Access Token".
-8. Tick the "Is Bot User?" option in the Slack configuration in "Manage Jenkins".
+10. *On Jenkins*: Find the Slack configuration in "Manage Jenkins → Configure System".
+    1.  *On Jenkins*: Click "Add" to create a new "Secret text" Credential with that token.
+    2.  *On Jenkins*: Select the new "Secret text" in the dropdown.
+    3.  *On Jenkins*: Make note of the "Default channel / member id".
+    4.  *On Jenkins*: Tick the "Custom slack app bot user" option.
-9. Invite the Jenkins bot user into the Slack channel(s) you wish to be notified in.
+11. Invite the Jenkins bot user into the Slack channel(s) you wish to be notified in.
-10. Click test connection.
+12. *On Jenkins*: Click test connection.
+A message will be sent to the default channel / default member.

 ## Troubleshooting connection failure